 Note: OTS must be recorded as such on supervision logs.
-OTS is not to be used for ACC612, ACC6237 or ACC611.
+For further information regarding the requirements of OTS, please refer to the 'NZAS Tele-supervision Requirements'.

-Logbooks must be submitted to your CCC Support Person every three months.
+Logbooks must be submitted to your CCC Support Person every 3 months.

 After the fourth month and until passing the OSCE (Appendix D):